hsk81/protobuf-rpc-js/README.md

 #### Build:

-For the following to work you require a `QT5+` installation with `qmake`.
-Further, the [protobuf3] package has includes and libraries which are required for compilation and linkage:
+For the following to work a `QT5+` installation with `qmake` is required.
+Further, the [protobuf3] package contains C++ includes (header files) and corresponding libraries, which are necessary for compilation and linkage:

 ```bash
 cd pb-rpc.git && make build-server-cpp